 This forest is registered as N.C.
 Game Lands.
 Hunting is by special permit only, issued by a permit agent of the N.C.
 Wildlife Resources Commission.
 Fishing is permitted with a valid N.C.
 Fishing license.
 Streams are classified as “wild trout waters”.

-The Waterfalls - Hooking Falls, High Falls, and Triple FallsClick thumbnail to view full-size
+The Waterfalls - Hooker Falls, High Falls, Triple Falls, Bridal Veil FallsClick thumbnail to view full-size

 Area Around Hooker Falls: The waterfall and the area at the base of the waterfall.
 Awesome!Click thumbnail to view full-size

 Extreme caution must be used around the waterfalls.
 The waterfalls are very beautiful to see but they can be very dangerous.
 People have slipped on wet rocks above and around the waterfall areas and fell to their deaths.
 Children should be constantly supervised when visiting the waterfalls and pets should not be allowed to roam freely.
 The slickness of the rocks and the strong flow of water are easy to underestimate.
 Always stay on the marked trails and enjoy the scene from the overlooks.

 Out of all the waterfalls at Dupont, this one is probably the most unique.
 Behind the flowing water is an area where you can actually walk behind the flowing water.
 This is where a scene from “The Last of the Mohicans” was filmed.
 Extreme caution should be used when attempting to cross wet rocks to get there.
 The hiking trail leading to this waterfall (Conservation Road) is flat and gravel and very easy to walk on.
 See video footage below of the flowing water!

 The AGFA Corporation owns the land that sits north of this waterfall.
 The Little River flows upstream and downstream through the forest, including the land that belongs to AGFA.

 Some Points to Remember